-- (1) Under the Company's automobile auction-related regulations, auction transactions are made based on business terms designed for general member dealers. - (2) Rental fees for land and building are decided based on the current neighboring market prices. - (3) Insurance agency transactions use the same terms as for general insurance transactions. - (4) The Company acquired treasury stock at the closing price on August 28, 2012 using the Tokyo Stock Exchange off-auction own share repurchase trading (ToSTNeT-3) based on a resolution approved at the meeting of the Board of Directors held on August 27, 2012. - 2.
-In the "Details of transactions", "Auction related transaction" includes consignment fees, contract completion fees, successful bid fees and other auction transactions.
+(1) Under the Company's automobile auction-related regulations, auction transactions are made based on business terms designed for general member dealers.

+(2) Rental fees for land and building are decided based on the current neighboring market prices.

+(3) Insurance agency transactions use the same terms as for general insurance transactions.

+- 2. In the "Details of transactions", "Auction related transaction" includes consignment fees, contract completion fees, successful bid fees and other auction transactions. - 3.
-- 3. Eiji Gono resigned from his post as Director of the Company on February 28, 2013 and so the transaction amount for Auto Max Purchase Service Co.
-Ltd. and Hakata Ryutsu Co., Ltd. up until the day of resignation is stated in the year-end balance as of the day of resignation. - 4.
-Transactions prior to the inheritance procedure for former Chairman and Representative Director Futoshi Hattori have been included in the company in which close relatives of USS Representative Director Dai Seta since the inheritance procedure was concluded during the period. - 5.
 Transaction amounts do not include consumption tax, etc. but the balances at year-end do include consumption tax, etc.

-IX.
+VIII.
 Notes on per share data